5 Steps to Build a Community Outreach Strategy That Works

 3. Choose relevant solutions

-Use methods that make sense for your organization and the community's needs.
-Make sure to identify solutions that are accessible to everyone and make it easy for them to get to know your nonprofit’s work.
-Depending on your outreach goals, you could begin by offering:
+Identify solutions that make sense for your organization and the community’s needs, are accessible to everyone, and make it easy for your audience to learn about your nonprofit’s work.
+Depending on your goals, you may try the following outreach methods:

-• Fundraising events.
-Dinner parties, cookouts, car washes, auctions, and even gala dinners can easily kill two birds with one stone, so to speak, by developing community relationships and raising funds for your cause.
+Fundraising events.
 Structure a fundraising event that your community members would enjoy.
+Dinner parties, cookouts, car washes, auctions, and even gala dinners can easily accomplish two goals at once by developing community relationships and raising funds for your cause.
 For instance, a community with many young families might enjoy a sports fundraising field day.

 4. Join forces with other organizations